vjeantet/bitfan/README.md

 * kardianos/govendor Go vendor tool that works with the standard vendor file
 * spf13/cobra - A Commander for modern Go CLI interactions
 * bbuck/go-lexer (a forked version) - Lexer based on Rob Pike's talk on YouTube
-* veino/veino - all plugins and runtime used by logfan
+* veino/veino - all plugins and runtime used by bitfan

 # Similar projets in go